 On D-day, I walked out and stood in the middle of the humongous stage with that fluttery nervous stomach feeling; I was shaking and my entire body seemed to be drenched in sweat.
 In the corner of my eyes, I could see my grandparents cheering me on, which gave me all the calmness that I needed.
 I plucked my first note, and the sound echoed throughout the concert hall.
 The rest of the song went off without a hitch, with no major blunders or nerve-racking moments.

 At the end of the day, seeing my grandparents smiling, clapping their hands and being proud of me was worth all the tears and effort inputted for this.
-My grandmother is not a very expressive person, so the moment when she said, "Good job, I'm really impressed by you," and then proceeded to prepare her specialty, mishua, is one that will always hold a special place in my heart.
+My grandmother is not a very expressive person, so the moment when she said, "Good job, I'm really impressed by you," is one that will always hold a special place in my heart.

 Throughout my guzheng journey, I realized that challenges come pre-packaged with life lessons.
 Whatever barriers there are between people, those are not impenetrable.
 I need to continually develop the ability to see the value in setbacks, learn from them, and have a positive outlook.
 Focusing on the rewards you will receive rather than the struggles just may be the pinch of motivation that I needed.
 Just as when I put extra effort into my learning process, I was rewarded with a solo performance, the ability to speak Chinese and feeling somewhat like the pretty lady playing guzheng.
 I guess now I can say that I understand the meaning behind Mr Yandri’s words now; guzheng is the soundtrack of my life!

+Hi Vicky!

+Nice job on the revisions.
+I see a lot more continuity in this draft, though I think you can still shift some more of the focus on the turning point of the story: when you’re at your lowest point (I still don’t know how you felt here – did you feel like quitting guzheng?) and your epiphany when reflecting.

+I would shorten some of the more descriptive paragraphs like the ones describing your solo performance to give some more space for this elaboration.

+Give it another read through as well to look for tense inconsistencies, grammar, typos, and the like.
+We’ll help you do that on our next review as well.
+Good luck! :)

+Caroline & Chiara

+ALL-in Essay Editors